How to Boost your Breast Milk

 Breastfeeding was a wonderful but challenging experience.
-I never breastfed my daughter, I had her when I was 20 and didn’t know what I know now.
-It wasn’t something that particularly bothered me.
-I tried for a few days but I wasn’t producing much milk so I didn’t stick with it.
+I never breastfed my daughter, I had her when I was 20.
+Breastfeeding wasn’t something that particularly bothered me back then.
+I tried for a few days as you do, but I wasn’t producing much milk, it hurt, I was young, and so I didn’t stick with it.

 I practised attachment parenting.
-I breastfed on demand, I’m not really very good at sticking to routines, and I co-slept.
+I breastfed on demand, I wasn’t very good at sticking to routines, and I co-slept.

-This worked for me.
+This worked for us.
 I know co-sleeping is a taboo subject, but it made my life easier so that’s what we did.

-Due to my son being allergic to dairy, eggs, nuts and fish, I had to cut them out of my diet too, as obviously whatever I ate went into my breastmilk and then into him..
+Due to my son being allergic to dairy and also eggs, nuts, fish and at the time potatoes, I had to cut them out of my diet too, as obviously whatever I ate went into my breastmilk and then into him..
 This is part of how I realised his allergies.
 If I ate any of those foods he would come out in a rash.
 Therefore I had to think very hard about the food I was consuming to make sure I still got all the right nutrients.
-I was feeding another human and needed extra strength.
+I was feeding another human and needed that extra strength.

 Healthy fats..
-Avocados, coconut oil, olives, chia seeds.
-These can all be added to smoothies (well, not the olives..) or you could make Chia pudding, add avocado to pretty much anything and I would also add a teaspoon of coconut oil to my hot teas and drink it.
+Avocados, coconut oil, olives, olive oil, chia seeds.
+These can all be added to smoothies (well, not the olives..) or you could make Chia pudding, add avocado to pretty much anything and add coconut oil to drinks and salad dressings.

 Superfood smoothies.
 These were a god send to me and would always get me through the hard days or when tiredness hit.
-Coconut milk (You could have almond if no nut allergy) chia seeds, hemps seeds, cacao, maca powder, spirulina, udos oil, protein powder, spinach..
+Coconut / oat / rice milk (You could have almond if no nut allergy) chia seeds, hemps seeds, cacao, maca powder, udos oil, protein powder, teaspoon of melted coconut oil, spinach..
 Throw it all in a blender.
-Add whatever you want to..
-It’s important to try and keep your energy up as our bodies need energy to produce milk.
+Add whatever you want to.. other superfood powders of choice, berries etc. It’s important to try and keep your energy up as our bodies need energy to produce milk.
 Superfoods also contain lots of iron which is essential for breastfeeding mothers.

 Eating porridge..
 I would have this at any time of the day, not just for breakfast.
 It was an easy option to keep me full when my hands were full looking after a new baby.
 A bowl of porridge is so filling, full of fibre and excellent for digestion.
 The slow release of carbs keeps your energy up.
 Porridge is so warming and comforting after those long nights of sleep deprivation.
-As I stay away from dairy I would use either coconut, brown rice or oat milk.
+Use either coconut, rice or oat milk.
+I also like to stir in a bit of cacao and maca powder.

 Staying hydrated is very important as again your breastmilk is made up of water.
 Drink plenty of h2o.
 You need to keep replacing what your baby is taking.

 Expressing will also help..
 Although I struggled with this.
-Between about 3 and 8 months I found it easy, I had a big flow going on, but most of that milk was thrown away as my boy wouldn’t take a bottle.
-However, it is still best to try and express, as the more milk you ‘get rid of’, the more milk your body makes..
-Which is good news for the baby..
+Between about 3 and 8 months I found it easier, I had a big flow going on, but most of that milk was thrown away as my boy wouldn’t take a bottle.
+However, it is still best to try and express, as the more milk you ‘get rid of’, the more milk your body makes – which is good news for the baby..